gabfl/redis-priority-queue/README.md

  - An item can be added with a priority (between -9007199254740992 and 9007199254740992)
  - Multiple items can be popped from the queue at the same time
+ - A queue monitoring tool to easily see how many items are in each queue

 redis-priority-queue is based on [Redis sorted sets](https://redis.io/commands#sorted_set) and all sorted sets commands can be used alongside this project.